bugsduggan/uamhnach/README.md

 * Events happening at the labs
 * Oauth provision (get your oauth from us)
 * Oauth linking (sign up/sign in with your favourite oauth provider)

+## Installation

+First, install the packages listed in requirements.txt `pip install -r requirements.txt`

+Then cp the sample config
+`cp sample_config.py config.py`

+Edit the config to point at your database then run `./db_create.py`

+Now you should be able to just do `./run.py`